metapages/metaframe-docker/app/browser/public/README.md

-# Run docker containers via metapage in the browser
+# Run docker containers as metaframes in the browser

+`metaframe-docker` runs docker containers on user-supplied workers.
+The queue management is open and public

 Any time the inputs change (and on start) the configured docker contaner is run:
  - `/inputs` is the location where inputs are copied as files